Cummings

 Number

-of Stanzas: six
+of Stanzas: Six.

 Lines

-in Each Stanza: three in each of the first five stanzas, four in the
+in Each Stanza: Three in each of the first

 last.
-A three-line stanza is called a tercet; a four-line stanza, a quatrain.
+A three-line stanza is called a tercet; a

 Refrains:

-two lines, the first and third of the first stanza, must be repeated in
+two lines, the first and third of the first

 the other stanzas.
-Here is the pattern: Line 1 of the first stanza is repeated
+Here is the pattern: Line 1 of

-as Line 3 of the second stanza, as Line 3 of the fourth stanza, and as
+as line 3 of the second stanza, as line 3 of the

-Line 3 of the sixth stanza.
-Line 3 of the first stanza is repeated as Line
+line 3 of the sixth stanza.
+Line 3 of the first

-3 of the third stanza, Line 3 of the fifth stanza, and Line 4 of the sixth
+3 of the third stanza, line 3 of the fifth stanza,

 stanza.